singularian/mdencode/README.md

 - Using File level Signatures to validate Block Level Signatures
 - Signature Switching.
 If one signature or signature group has a collsion switch to another signature
 - Use Block Groups as a bandaid around signature blocks
+- Use Block Signature Pairs with Modulus / Modular Floors
 - Use Optional Collision Numbers
 - Using Modular floors to skip numbers